 Let us first understand the Project Manager’s role in a traditional/waterfall environment.
-The PMBOK (Project Management Body of Knowledge) Guide - 4th Edition states that a Project Manager is known to be responsible for successful implementation of a project through the five stages/processes of a project lifecycle: initiating, planning, executing, monitoring and controlling, and closing the project – see figure 1.
-Included in these phases is identifying requirements, management of stakeholders and balancing the competing project constraints arising during the project.
+The PMBOK (Project Management Body of Knowledge) Guide - 4th Edition states that a Project Manager is known to be responsible for the successful implementation of a project through the five stages/processes of a project lifecycle: initiating, planning, executing, monitoring, and controlling, and closing the project – see figure 1.
+Included in these phases are identifying requirements, management of stakeholders, and balancing the competing project constraints arising during the project.
 The project constraints include the:

-The Agile methodology seems to be emerging very fast with most organisations requiring to do away with waterfall and utilize Agile rather.
-For some organisations, Agile has proven to work well in the sense that implementation happens timeously in small chunks of releases instead of a big-bang implementation that has a high probability of failure if other detailed risks and issues are missed.
-The stages of Agile product development life cycle include: requirements gathering, planning, design, development, release, and track and monitoring.
-Agile aims at releasing small chunks of the full product in sprints (popularly defined in a two week period) rather than a big bang full release.
+The Agile methodology seems to be emerging very fast with most organizations requiring to do away with waterfall and utilize Agile rather.
+For some organizations, Agile has proven to work well in the sense that implementation happens timeously in small chunks of releases instead of a big-bang implementation that has a high probability of failure if other detailed risks and issues are missed.
+The stages of the Agile product development life cycle include: requirements gathering, planning, design, development, release, and track, and monitoring.
+Agile aims at releasing small chunks of the full product in sprints (popularly defined in a two-week period) rather than a big bang full release.
 The cycle is iterated until the full product is developed and released.

-I have worked in a fully waterfall environment, as well as waterfall but being so-called Agile, and I am currently working in a seemingly fully Agile environment.
-There are different roles in this fully Agile environment of which they include: Project Manager, Product Manager, Product Owner, Scrum Master, and others.
+I have worked in a full waterfall environment, as well as a waterfall but being so-called Agile, and I am currently working in a seemingly fully Agile environment.
+There are different roles in this fully Agile environment which include: Project Manager, Product Manager, Product Owner, Scrum Master, and others.
 These roles are a combination of waterfall and Agile roles although we call ourselves fully Agile.
-We – as a team call our environment fully Agile, absorbing this information from our organisation’s Senior Management, who manage appointment of these roles.
+We – as a team call our environment fully Agile, absorbing this information from our organization’s Senior Management, who manage the appointment of these roles.

-A Project Manager works very closely with top management for strategic decision making.
-A Project Manager still maintains the role of being the sole responsible person for successful implementation of the quality defined product, and also supports the team throughout the iterations and shield them from distractions.
+A Project Manager works very closely with top management for strategic decision-making.
+A Project Manager still maintains the role of being the sole responsible person for the successful implementation of the quality-defined product, and also supports the team throughout the iterations and shields them from distractions.
 Although there are different frameworks in Agile, the roles within Agile do not differ much, for example, the role of a Scrum Master.
 A Scrum Master works very closely with the Project Manager to close the communication gap between the project team and top management.
 A Project Manager manages project/product risks while the Scrum Master manages the team’s performance and impediments.
 In waterfall, a Project manager works very closely with the delivery team while in Agile, the Project Manager works with the team indirectly – managing team communication through the Scrum Master.

 Then the question arises, do we still need Project Managers in Agile?
-Although there is no Project Manager role in any Agile methodology, in real work life environments, we still have Project Managers.
-To differentiate the two roles, both are responsible for delivery of a quality product.
-However, a Project Manager works strategically with the management team (project sponsor, project owner/requestor, etc.) to define the product’s epics, while the Scrum Master receives management defined epics from the Project Manager and work with the delivery/development team to break-down the epics into features, stories and tasks.
-A Scrum Master also manages impediments from at development team level and resolve what is possible in his capability.
-Impediments that are rated high are now channelled to a Project Manager to be managed strategically by the management team.
+Although there is no Project Manager role in any Agile methodology, in real work-life environments, we still have Project Managers.
+To differentiate the two roles, both are responsible for the delivery of a quality product.
+However, a Project Manager works strategically with the management team (project sponsor, project owner/requestor, etc.) to define the product’s epics, while the Scrum Master receives management-defined epics from the Project Manager and works with the delivery/development team to break-down the epics into features, stories, and tasks.
+A Scrum Master also manages impediments at the development team level and resolves what is possible in his capability.
+Impediments that are rated high are now channeled to a Project Manager to be managed strategically by the management team.